ArasLabs/refresh-from-database/README.md

 This package adds a method and a button to the tearoff window which refreshes from the database.
 The default refresh button only refreshes from the dom.

+> As of Aras Innovator 12.0 SP3, the functionality in this community project has been introduced as part of the standard refresh action.
+If you are using 12.0 SP3+, you do not need to install this community project.

 ## History

 Release | Notes